Cinderpe1t/TBS_Robotics_Robot_Network_Setup_Remote_Access/README.md

 # TBS Robotics Robot Network Setup and Remote Access
+## Basic linux commandes to know
+- Similar to MacOSX
+- `man`: display user manual for a command.
+Try `man ls` or `man cd`
+- `ls`: list files in directory
+- `pwd`: present working directory
+- `cd`: change directory
+- `cp`: copy file or directory
+- `mv`: move file or directory
+- `rm`: remote file or directory.
+Command terminal does not have trash back up.
+Please be careful when you use this command
+- `chmod`: change permision of a file or directory
+- `ps`: list running processes
 ## Fix remote host's IP address
 - Usually a computer joins network through wireless and DHCP (Dynamic Host Configuration Protocol) from wireless access point and router.
 - While mostly fixed, the IP address of the remote computer can change by dynamic IP address assignment